 For example, the following article provides a list of supported security cipher suites currently supported by Azure Front Door: https://docs.microsoft.com/en-us/azure/frontdoor/front-door-faq#what-are-the-current-cipher-suites-supported-by-azure-front-door-&preserve-view=true.

 Similar considerations should be made for Azure Storage accounts, as per https://docs.microsoft.com/en-us/azure/storage/common/transport-layer-security-configure-minimum-version?tabs=portal.

-You should check for all official Microsoft Azure announcements for TLS 1.2 support and TLS 1.0 and TLS 1.1 deprecation, as per https://azure.microsoft.com/en-us/updates/?query=TLS.
+For any other Azure service provider TLS supportability status, you should check for all official Microsoft Azure announcements for TLS 1.2 support and TLS 1.0 and TLS 1.1 deprecation, as per https://azure.microsoft.com/en-us/updates/?query=TLS.

 How to update your .NET Azure App Services for TLS 1.2 support

 Starting June 30 2018, all new apps in Azure App Service are created with TLS 1.2 by default.

 However, given that eventually Azure App Service will deprecate support for TLS 1.0 and TLS 1.1 and in sight of the upcoming TLS 1.3 version (IETF RFV 8446), you should strongly consider updating your Azure App Services as soon as possible for them to become TLS 1.2 compliant.

 This Microsoft Community article outlines the options for developers to update their Azure App Services to support TLS 1.2 in the case of .NET apps.
 If you are compiling your code for .NET framework 4.7 (4.7.1 for WCF apps) or later, it will use the default TLS version for the OS.
 If you complied to a previous .NET framework version, it will use older versions of TLS unless you apply the right patch, and use one of the following methods.

 - Set a registry setting to force all .NET code to use strong cryptography